artsy/artsy.github.io/_posts/2020-08-11-pull-requests-require-context.md

 ### Share your progress

 One mistake many engineers make with non-trivial pull requests is to wait to open them until they're "done".
-If there are changes you'd like to get people's eyes on quickly, open a PR before the work is done and mark it as in-progress with`WIP` in the title.
-This helps avoid rework by starting early discussions about your approach.
+If there are changes you'd like to get people's eyes on quickly, open a WIP PR before the work is done: mark it as a draft in GitHub, or put `WIP` in the title.
+Extra work up front avoids rework by starting early discussions about your approach.

 Let reviewers know in the body that your work isn't complete.
 As you continue your work, use a `TODO:` list in the body to illustrate your progress, as in [this PR](https://github.com/artsy/palette/pull/464) from [Sepand](https://github.com/sepans).

+Is this PR part of a larger scope of work?
+Is there followup work that will need to be done after it's merged?
+Are there PRs in other systems that need to merge in a specific sequence?
+Any migration details or timing that should be known before merging?
+Call these details out to avoid another round-trip conversation.

 ## Spread knowledge